metaplex-foundation/umi/docs/plugins.md

 ### Setting interface implementations

 One of the most common use cases for plugins is to assign an implementation to one or several Umi interfaces.
-Here's an example setting a fictional `MyRpc` implementation to the `rpc` interface.
+Here's an example of setting a fictional `MyRpc` implementation to the `rpc` interface.
 Notice how we can pass the Umi instance to the `MyRpc` implementation so it can rely on other interfaces if needed.

 ```ts
 export const myRpc = (endpoint: string): UmiPlugin => ({